9Kbits/ateff/After the End Fan Fork README.txt

 Clothing and headgear from AGOT Congenital Overhaul by LancelotLoire Druidic religion and event images from Ancient Religions Reborn by theStormWeaver Muslim societies from Maal's Sufi Schools mod
-Great Lakes Clothing and Dixie Martial Clothing from Better Looking Garbs and BLG AGOT submod Adjustments to Combat Tactics and Equus / Homo by redtide
+Great Lakes Clothing, Dixie Martial Clothing from Better Looking Garbs and BLG AGOT submod Adjustments to Combat Tactics and Equus / Homo by redtide

 Images: